Blackmesa-Canteen/bms-warehouse-keeper-api/README.md

 ## JRE
 - Java 11: Check the `.jar` file in release page.
-- MySQL 8: Dumped sql file is in `/migration`, use the latest one.
+- MySQL 8: Dumped sql file is in `/migration`, use the latest one to set up database.
+- Use Maven to install dependencies.
+- Executable: `src/main/java/io/bms/bmswk/BMSWKApiApplication.java`.

 For further reference, please consider the following sections: